 Following the local memory tag and registration date is a space and three letters.
 This random sequence ensures each vehicle has its own unique identity.

-Number plates registered during this time showed the age first, followed by a unique series of three digits specific to that vehicle, then the three letter local memory tag.
+Number plates registered during this time showed the age first, followed by a unique series of three digits specific to that vehicle, then the three-letter local memory tag.
+Such as A123 ABC.

 An 'A' registration during this period means the vehicle was sold new in January 1963, a 'B' that it was sold new in January 1964, and so on...
 The registration year ran from January to December until 1967 when it was moved to August, so 'E' registrations only ran from January 1967 to July 1967.